- Containerized Storage for Containers

 Avoid Cloud Lock-in

-Even with Kubernetes data gravity concerns exist on clouds.
-With Kubernetes stateful applications can can be moved across clouds, but with stateful applications, the data is written to cloud provider storage infrastructure and results in the cloud lock-in of the stateful applications.
+Even with Kubernetes, data gravity concerns exist on clouds.
+With Kubernetes Stateful applications can be moved across clouds.
+But with Stateful applications, the data is written to cloud provider storage infrastructure and results in the cloud lock-in of the Stateful applications.
 The OpenEBS, the data is written to the OpenEBS layer and it acts as the data abstraction layer.
 Using this data abstraction layer, data can be moved across Kubernetes layers eliminating the expensive cloud lock-in issue.